spectrocloud/librarium/content/docs/00-release-notes.md

 - OpenID Connect (OIDC) identity provider configuration has now moved to the Kubernetes layer.
 You can now select the desired OIDC setting when selecting a Kubernetes distribution and version during a cluster profile creation.

 - New macros for gathering attributes about a cluster profile, such as name, uid, and version, are now available.
-Refer to the [Maros Supported Variables](/registries-and-packs/pack-constraints?System%20Macros=system_macros_syntax#supportedvariables) documentation to learn more.
+Refer to the [Macros Supported Variables](/registries-and-packs/pack-constraints?System%20Macros=system_macros_syntax#supportedvariables) documentation to learn more.

 - Cluster profiles can now be filtered by scope such as Tenant and project.